orbitjs/orbitjs-site/src/v0.16/guide/getting-started.md

   blocking: false
 }));

-// Sync all changes received from the remote server to the store coordinator.addStrategy(new SyncStrategy({
+// Sync all changes received from the remote server to the memory source coordinator.addStrategy(new SyncStrategy({
   source: 'remote',
-  target: 'store',
+  target: 'memory',
   blocking: false
 }));
 ```

-These strategies are all non-blocking, which means that the store will be
+These strategies are all non-blocking, which means that the memory source will be
 updated / queried optimistically without waiting for responses from the server.
 Once the server responses are received, they will then be sync'd back with the
-store.
+memory source.

 This set of coordination strategies is certainly not yet production ready.
 We
 will need exception handling in our strategies to tell Orbit how to handle